Family Matters: Language Transfer and Merging for Adapting Small LLMs to Faroese: Results and Discussion

 \subsection{\ref{rq:languages}: Transfer Languages are Important}

 Across all benchmarks, initializing Faroese models with a Scandinavian transfer language improves performance compared to English-only models.
 The choice of transfer language, however, matters.

 \paragraph{Perplexity} Models adapted via a Scandinavian transfer language consistently show lower perplexities than those adapted directly from English.
 The difference is larger for smaller models and for LoRA models, suggesting that LoRA benefits more from better-initialized parameters, consistent with \citet{biderman2024lora} who find full tuning more sample-efficient than LoRA in domain adaptation.

-Table~\ref{tab:base_perplexities} shows zero-shot perplexities \textit{before} Faroese adaptation.
-Icelandic performs best, followed by Danish and Norwegian-Bokmål; Swedish is barely better than English-only.
-This likely reflects script overlap: Faroese shares most letters with Icelandic, some diacritics with Danish and Norwegian, but none beyond the English alphabet with Swedish. \textit{After} Faroese adaptation (Table~\ref{tab:post_adaptation_perplexities}), Icelandic remains best for larger models, while for smaller models, higher-resource mainland Scandinavian languages outperform Icelandic (except for Norwegian-Nynorsk, the lowest-resorce language).
+Table~\ref{tab:post_adaptation_perplexities_main}) shows that after adaptation on Faroese, Icelandic is the best individual transfer language for larger models, while for smaller models, higher-resource Mainland Scandinavian languages outperform Icelandic (except for Norwegian-Nynorsk, the lowest-resource Mainland Scandinavian language).

-\paragraph{FoBLiMP} While Icelandic does not always yield the best language modeling performance (perplexity after Faroese tuning), it achieves the highest scores on MultiBlimp (subject-verb agreement), as expected since Icelandic has subject-verb agreement, unlike the mainland Scandinavian languages.
+\paragraph{FoBLiMP} While Icelandic does not always yield the best language modeling performance (perplexity after Faroese tuning), it achieves the highest scores on MultiBLiMP (subject-verb agreement), as expected since Icelandic has subject-verb agreement, unlike the mainland Scandinavian languages.

 Across all linguistic probes, results are mixed.
 Icelandic shows a small advantage (Figure~\ref{fig:win-la}), but it is \textbf{not} the top language for most task-model pairs.
 Mean scores across FoBLiMP tasks (Table~\ref{tab:mean_foblimp}) show Icelandic performs best in 2 of 4 setups, making it the best individual language but not an undisputed leader.
 In particular, models adapted first to Icelandic do not consistently outperform those adapted to Danish or Norwegian Bokmål.
 Nynorsk performs worst, with no wins (Figure~\ref{fig:win-la}) and the lowest mean scores (Table~\ref{tab:mean_foblimp}), likely due to limited data.
 This suggests that other features can compensate for lower surface similarity: the higher-resource mainland Scandinavian generally match Icelandic (except in SVA).